-Figure 6: Kibiro.
-Resistivity at 300 m a.s.l., faults and fractures, geothermal surface manifestations (stars) (from Gislason, et. al., 2005).

-3.3.1 Geology

-Buranga is located at the foot of the Rwenzori massif near the base of Bwamba escarpment and localized by the major Rift Valley faults.
-Buranga has no evidence of volcanism but is highly tectonically active.
-The hot springs emerge through sediments of Kaiso beds and peneplain gravels.
-The Kaiso beds and peneplain gravels consists of variable sands and gravels with irregularly distributed boulders containing sub-angular fragments.
-The Kaiso sediments are underlain by fine to medium-grained, poorly consolidated sands and clays; some coated with calcareous material (Kisegi sedts).
-Precambrian rocks of main rift fault, which strikes N45°E and dips N60-65°E, underlie the sediments.
-The rocks form northern half of Rwenzori massif and consists of mainly migmatites, gneisses and amphibolites.
+Figure 7: Buranga geothermal area.
+The Kaiso sediments are underlain by fine to medium-grained, poorly consolidated sands and clays; some coated with calcareous material.
+Precambrian rocks of the main rift fault, which strikes N45°E and dips N60-65°E, underlie the sediments.
+The rocks form the northern half of Rwenzori massif and consists of mainly migmatites, gneisses and amphibolites.
 They strike N10-30°E and have complex joint systems.
-The hot springs lie on a fracture / fault line striking N40°E parallel to main rift fault.

-3.3.2 Geothermal manifestations

-Buranga has the most impressive surface geothermal manifestations (hot springs) with a wide areal coverage in the whole of the western branch of the East African Rift System.
-They include hot springs, calcareous tufa and recent surveys have reported small-scale fumaroles at Mumbuga spring area.
+The hot springs seem to lie on a fracture / fault line striking N40°E parallel to main rift fault.
+3.3.2 Geothermal manifestations Buranga has the most impressive surface geothermal manifestations with a wide areal coverage in the whole of the western branch of the East African Rift System.
+They include hot springs that are close to boiling and calcareous tufa.
 The surface temperature is close to 98°C and the flow is approximately 10-15 litres/second, an indication of high permeability.

-3.3.3 Geochemistry

-The fluids are neutral with a pH of 7-8 and salinity of 14,000 - 17,000 mg/kg total dissolved solids.
-In the earlier study by Ármannsson (1994) a good agreement was obtained for all solute geothermometers tested for several hot springs and pools in Buranga and it was concluded that the subsurface temperature was 120 - 150°C.

-3.3.4 Isotope hydrology

-The results from stable isotopes suggest that the geothermal water is from high up in the Rwenzori Mountains like in Katwe.
+3.3.3 Geochemistry The fluids are neutral with a pH of 7-8 and salinity of 14,000 - 17,000 mg/kg total dissolved solids.
+In the earlier study by Ármannsson (1994) a good agreement was obtained for all plausible solute geothermometers tested for several hot springs and pools in Buranga and it was concluded that the subsurface temperature was 120 - 150°C. 3.3.4 Isotope hydrology The results from stable isotopes suggest that the geothermal water is from high ground in the Rwenzori Mountains like in Katwe (Figure 8).

+Figure 8: Buranga.
+Stable isotopic composition of hot and cold water samples.
 There is no tritium in the thermal water from Buranga which implies that it is not mixed with cold groundwater.
 The strontium ratios in rocks indicate that the geothermal water, most likely, interacts with granitic gneisses.
 The source of sulphate is minerals or rock (terrestrial evaporates) with a possible magmatic contribution (Bahati et. al., 2005).
-Studies by the Federal Institute for Geosciences and Natural Resources (BGR) of Germany and the Government of Uganda using helium isotopic ratio ( $^3\text{He}/^4\text{He}$ ) in gaseous discharges from hot springs also suggest a magmatic source of solutes for Buranga (BGR-MEMD, 2007).

-4. CONCLUSIONS

-- Subsurface temperatures of 140-200°C, 120-150°C and 200-220°C are inferred by geothermometry for Katwe, Buranga and Kibiro respectively.
-The temperatures, if confirmed are high enough for electricity production and for direct use in industry and agriculture. - Anomalous areas have been mapped by geology and geophysical studies in Katwe and Kibiro prospects. - Temperature gradient measurements suggest absence of shallow geothermal reservoir in Katwe and Kibiro and therefore, the system is either deep seated or offset from current suggested positions. - Isotope hydrology results indicate the source of the geothermal fluids to be from high ground in the Rwenzori Mountains for Katwe and Buranga, and from the Mikihani-Waisembe ridge for Kibiro.
-Reservoir rock types are most likely basalt in Katwe, and granitic gneisses in Buranga and Kibiro. - Three areas, Katwe, Buranga and Kibiro, have reached advanced stages of surface exploration and so have their geothermal models.
+Studies by the Federal Institute for Geosciences and Natural Resources (BGR) of Germany and the Government of Uganda using helium isotopic ratio (He/He) in gaseous discharges from hot springs also suggest a magmatic source of solutes for Buranga (BGR-MEMD, 2007).
+3.4 Other geothermal areas The rest of the geothermal areas of Uganda are at a preliminary level of investigation.
+The current results predict subsurface temperatures of 100 - 160°C suitable for electricity production and direct uses.
+Five areas have been selected for detailed surface exploration and they include Rubaare in Ntungamo district, Panyimur in Nebbi district, Kitagata in Bushenyi district, Ihimbo in Rukungiri district, and Kanangorok in Kabong district.
+4. CONCLUSIONS Subsurface temperatures of 140-200°C, 120-150°C and 200-220°C are inferred by geothermometry for Katwe, Buranga and Kibiro respectively.
+The temperatures, if confirmed are high enough for electricity production and for direct use in industry and agriculture.
+Anomalous areas have been mapped by geology and geophysical studies in Katwe and Kibiro prospects.